kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 In this section you will provision an external load balancer to front the Kubernetes API Servers.
 The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.

 > The compute instances created in this tutorial will not have permission to complete this section.
-Run the following commands from the same machine used to create the compute instances.
+Run the following commands from the same machine used to create the compute instances. (i.e: Your local system)

 ### Provision a Network Load Balancer